jelly/cockpit/test/ARCHITECTURE.md

     pixel_journal_failure --> |No| retry
 ```

-Unstable tests, a test which fails once will always be re-tried as our CI
-infrastructure is shared and timing issues can occur.
+* `Skipped` -  tests can be skipped because the test can not run on the given `TEST_OS`.
+* `Affected` - tests to be retried to make sure any changes affecting them do not lead to flaky tests.
+* `Todo` - tests which are incomplete and expected to fail.

-Naughties are expected test failures due to expected bugs in software we test,
+* `Known issue` - Naughties are expected test failures due to known issues in software we test,
                   we still run the test but if the test error output matches a known naughty it
                   is skipped.
 The [bots](github.com/cockpit-project/bots) repository keeps track
                   of all our known naughties per distro.
 (The bots repository has automation
                   setup to see if a naughty is still affected and if not open a pull request to
                    drop it).

-After having collected the parallel, serial and affected tests a scheduling
-loop is started, if a machine was provided it is used for the serial tests,
-parallel tests will always spawn a new machine.
-If no machine is provided a
-pool of global machines is created based on the provided `--jobs` and serial
-tests.

-The test runner will first try to assign all serial tests on the available
-global machines and start the tests.

-The Test class `start()` method executed the provided `command` with a
-`timeout`, creates a temporary file to store the test result in and in a tight
-loop the process loop will call `Test.poll()` which polls the spawned process
-if it's finished.
-If the process is finished the output of the process is
-flushed to the temporary file and the return code of the process in
-`returncode`.
-Depending on the `returncode` or `retry_reason` returned by
-calling `Test.finish()` the test is retried, skipped, or shown as (un)expected
-failed due to the test being marked with `@testlib.todo`.

-The started test runs for example `./test/verify/check-apps --machine 127.0.0.1 --browser`.

-For non-destructive tests the `setUp` installs cleanup handlers to make sure new
-users / home directories are automatically emptied, processes stopped.
+* `Failed` - tests can fail due to our test shared infrastructure, instead of
+             letting the whole test run fail, we re-try them unless `--no-retry-fail` is
+             passed.

 ### Continuous Integration (CI)